opensimworld/active-npcs/README.md

 ```
 AutoLoadOnReset=0
 ```
-Change AutoLoadOnReset=0 to AutoLoadOnReset=1 to make the controller rez the NPCs on region restart or script reset.
-Please note that autoloading may not always work well.
+Change AutoLoadOnReset=0 to AutoLoadOnReset=1 to make the controller rez the NPCs automatically on region restart or script reset.
+Please note that autoloading NPCs may not always work.

+## Initialization commands
 The notecard __initcommands contains initial commands to give to the NPCs.
-These commands are executed automatically after auto-rezzing the NPCs when the controller is configured to rez on reset, or manually by clicking "InitCmds" from the controller menu.
-You can use  __initcommands  to add commands that set your NPCs in motion.
-Typically you would tell them to "leave" so that they start  wandering.
+These commands are executed automatically after rezzing the NPCs when AutoLoadOnReset is on, or manually by clicking "InitCmds" from the controller menu.
+You can thus use  the __initcommands  to add commands that set your NPCs in motion.
+Typically you would tell them to "leave" so that they start  walking.
 An example of __initcommands is :
 ```
 Bob say I am rezzed!
 Bob teleport <64,64,22>